NEAR-labs/ui.fund3r/__tests__/MANUAL_TESTING.md

 - http://localhost:3000/grants/t3st.testnet-6 | Should show "Your funding has been approved, pleace verivy your account." and a "Verify account" button and "Acceptance or Denial Notification" should be checked

+- http://localhost:3000/grants/t3st.testnet-7 | Should show "Thank you!
+We are currently checking your data" and its description, "Acceptance or Denial Notification" should be checked and "KYC" have a pending icon

 ## API Implementation informations

 - Check `__tests__/mocks/handlers.ts` to see how the API should behave